TriplyDB/Documentation/blog/2023-05-openAPI-specification/index.md

 Now let's look at the example of how OpenAPI specifications can be used in TriplyDB:

-Let's consider “Triply” organization in TriplyDB that contains several datasets, stories, and queries (See figure 1).
+Let's consider [“Triply” organization](https://triplydb.com/Triply/-/overview) in TriplyDB that contains several datasets, stories, and queries (see Figure 1).

 ![Figure 1](TriplyDB.png)

 The queries from this organization can be exposed using the OpenAPI specification.
-To retrieve the specification, you would need to make an HTTP request for that specific organization (`https://api.triplydb.com/queries/{name of organization}`), specifying the accept header to indicate that you want the YAML format that encodes the OpenAPI specification (See figure 2 on how to do this).
+To retrieve the specification, you would need to make an HTTP request for that specific organization (`https://api.triplydb.com/queries/{name of organization}`), specifying the accept header to indicate that you want the YAML format that encodes the OpenAPI specification (see Figure 2 on how to do this for "Triply" organization).
 Once you have the specification, you can store it into a file for further use.

 ![Figure 2](terminal.png)

 To interact with the OpenAPI specification, tools such as [Postman](https://www.postman.com/) can be used.
-The YAML file can be imported using Postman's import feature, and then "OpenAPI 3.0 with a Postman collection" (as shown in figure 3), which is the latest version of the standard, can be selected before clicking on "Import".
+The YAML file can be imported using Postman's import feature, and then "OpenAPI 3.0 with a Postman collection" (as shown in Figure 3), which is the latest version of the standard, can be selected before clicking on "Import".

 ![Figure 3](howToIMportAPI.png)